Code of Ethics and Participation

 Students in the Waterloo Region Integrated Arts Program are expected to adhere to the code of ethics outlined in the “Code of Conduct and Code of Participation”.
-We are currently phasing back in our extra-curricular groups.

 Parents should be familiar with these documents from auditions.
 Each year at the IAP student assembly in September, we ask students to review these expectations and to sign that they understand and will comply with them.

 The Code of Ethics (COE) is a set of principles to which you must adhere throughout your WRIAP school years.
 The Code is considered so important that it requires a signature from parents/guardians as well as the student, and is part of the deliberation process for advancing within the program as well as attaining an Integrated Arts Endorsement Certificate.

 - Waterloo Region Integrated Arts Program (WRIAP) students are privileged to represent E.C.I. and should conduct themselves as suitable ambassadors for our school at all times.
 All students are responsible to the Principal for their conduct at any school – related event.

 - WRIAP students are expected to be conscientious, exemplary citizens of the school.